 What is a Canonical URL?

 A canonical URL is a your preferred URL.
-Still not making sense?
-We understand, so let us explain.
+That doesn’t really tell you much, so we’re here to explain canonical URLs in a little more detail.
 URLs can have multiple variables and as such, to avoid issues like duplicate content, Google asks that the webmaster chooses one to use.
 Let us look at our homepage and see what variables are available:

-Using these stems you and depending on the type of server you use, variables can include /index.html, /index.asp, even having a forward slash at the end of a URL will count as a separate page.
+Using these stems can produce further variables, it can also depend on the type of server you use.
+These variables are often tacked on to the end of the stems and can include /index.html, /index.asp, even having a forward slash at the end of a URL will count as a separate page.
+As an example, a variant might be weareyellowball.com/index.html/.

 The big problem is that whilst these may all seem like fairly trivial variables that you see regularly, in actual fact they all count as separate web pages.
 In fact, you could have different content on every single one of these URLs.
 If the content is the same (which is most likely) it causes a duplicate content issue in that because they are considered different web pages, they are all competing against each other to rank.